 If your pet has been diagnosed with a disease of an anatomical area where the underlying cause was undetermined any diagnosis of the same area within 12 months would not be covered.
 For example, gastritis and colitis are both general diagnoses of inflammation, but do not get at the cause of the disorder.

-If your cat or dog has had any of the following conditions prior to enrolling in an Embrace plan they (and any related conditions) will be permanently excluded under your pet insurance policy:
+If your cat or dog has been diagnosed with or shown signs/symptoms of the following conditions prior to enrolling in an Embrace plan they (and any related conditions) will be permanently excluded under your pet insurance policy:

-- Orthopedic illness or injury on the opposite side of a prior injury.
-See example below.
+Any orthopedic condition, as well as any orthopedic illness or injury on the opposite side of a prior injury.
+(See example below.)

 You'll see lots of pet insurance claims examples on our website.
 These claims were paid because the conditions were not pre-existing when the pets first enrolled with Embrace.

 Have you visited your vet in the last 12 months?

 Your policy terms and conditions require you to have a documented visit to the vet in the 12 months before you purchased your policy.
 Your pet must be examined and documented by a veterinarian for coverage to start.
 You should get this done as soon as possible so you don't find yourself without coverage when you need it most.